 ==== Other SELECT clauses

-The LIMIT clause limits the number of rows returned by a SELECT while the OFFSET clause “jumps ahead” a certain number of rows.
-This can be handy to paginate through a result set though it is almost always more efficient to use a filter condition to navigate to the next subset of results since otherwise each request will need to reread and discard an increasing number of rows.
+The LIMIT clause limits the number of rows returned by a SELECT while the OFFSET clause "jumps ahead" a certain number of rows.
+This can be handy to paginate through a result set though it is almost always more efficient to use a filter condition to navigate to the next subset of results since otherwise, each request will need to reread and discard an increasing number of rows.

 ==== CockroachDB arrays

-The ARRAY type allows a column to a one dimentional array of elements, each of which shares a common data type.
-We’ll talk about arrays in the context of data modelling in the next chapter.
+The ARRAY type allows a column to be defined as a one-dimensional array of elements, each of which shares a common data type.
+We'll talk about arrays in the context of data modeling in the next chapter.
 Although they can be useful, they are strictly speaking a violation of the relational model and should be used carefully.

-An ARRAY variable is defined by adding “[]” or the word “ARRAY” to the datatype of a column.
+An ARRAY variable is defined by adding "[]” or the word “ARRAY” to the datatype of a column.
 For instance: